pavan-96/Python/README.md

 # Python
-## This repo consists of simple python files can be used glance various concepts.
+## This repo consists of simple python files which can be used glance various concepts.